CraftTweaker/CraftTweaker-Documentation/docs/Mods/ContentTweaker/Tinkers_Construct/TraitBuilder.md

 Called after an entity is hit to modify the applied knockback.
 Parameters:

+- A [Trait Representation](/Trait) representing the currently used `trait`.
 - An [IItemStack](/Vanilla/Items/IItemStack) representing the used `tool`
 - An [IEntityLivingBase](/Vanilla/Entities/IEntityLivingBase) representing the `attacker`
 - An [IEntityLivingBase](/Vanilla/Entities/IEntityLivingBase) representing the `target`
 - A float representing the tool's `damage` (including crit)
 - A float representing the tool's `originalKnockback` (unmodified tool knockback)
-- A float representing the tool's `newKnockback` (the knockBack the tool will do up until this point, can be originalKnockback, or already be modified by other modifiers).
+- A float representing the tool's `newKnockback` (the knockBack the tool will do up until this point, can be originalKnockback, or already be modified by other traits).
 - A boolean that represents if the hit `isCritical`

 __Returns a float__ representing the new damage.
 Otherwise return `newDamage`

 Created using
 ```
-myModifier.calcDamage = function(tool, attacker, target, damage, originalKnockBack, newKnockBack, isCritical) {
+myTrait.calcDamage = function(trait, tool, attacker, target, damage, originalKnockBack, newKnockBack, isCritical) {
 	//CODE
 	return newDamage; //Or your modified value
 };